Inductor Charging and Discharging in RL Circuit Analysis Equations

 Inductor voltage during discharging phase in RL circuit

-Inductor voltage during discharging phase
+Inductor voltage during the discharging phase

 Inductor current during decay phase

-Inductor current during discharging phase
+Inductor current during the discharging phase

 How inductor charge and discharge through an AC power supply?

 Inductor charge for half-cycle up to the peak voltage.
-When the first cycle ends the inductor start to discharge first.
+When the first cycle ends the inductor starts to discharge first.
 After the complete discharge, the inductor starts to charge in opposite polarity. for the third half-cycle, similarly, the inductor first discharges and then charges in voltage polarity. the process continues and the inductor floats current back and forth rather than consuming the actual power.

 How to determine if an inductor is charging or discharging?